gcalderone/Gnuplot.jl/README.md

 ### Multiple gnuplot istances

-The **Gnuplot.jl** package can handle multiple gnuplot istances simultaneously, each idenitified by a unique session name (actually a Julia symbol).
+The **Gnuplot.jl** package can handle multiple Gnuplot istances simultaneously, each idenitified by a unique session name (actually a Julia symbol).
 To use a specific session simply name it in a `@gp` or `@gsp` call.
 If the session is not yet created it will be automatically started:

 ``` Julia
 # Plot using session GP1